nikitavoloboev/moonbit/readme.md

 	- I like using Dropbox more than Google Drive as I find Dropbox's integration with macOS to be a lot better
 	- use it to send myself books to read on my phone, keep some of my file data synced and synchronise a couple of applicatios that require Dropbox for syncing

-## Thanks 🍀
+## Thank you 💜
 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) I shared.
-Thank you. 💛